hasteflow/slackmatter/README.rst

 How does it work?
 -----------------

-The script checks for new Mattermost messages and send them to Slack.
+The script checks for new Mattermost messages every 10 seconds and sends new messages to Slack.
 It uses a file named 'timestamps.txt' where it stores timestamps for last messages.

 Installing and running the script